Legal services expenditure

-Between, 31 March to 30 June 2020 the Commonwealth Ombudsman, Mr Michael Manthorpe PSM, did not accept any gift or benefit which requires reporting in accordance with the Australian Public Service Commission’s guidance.
+Between, 1 October to 31 December 2020 the Commonwealth Ombudsman, Mr Michael Manthorpe PSM, did not accept any gift or benefit which requires reporting in accordance with the Australian Public Service Commission’s guidance.
 In addition, no officers in the Office of the Commonwealth Ombudsman received any gifts or benefits of value greater than $100.

 Remuneration paid to Executives

 As a Commonwealth Entity we provide an annual update on the remuneration paid to the executives in the Office, accessible in our annual report.